-Kristina Baugh returns for her fourth season as head women's basketball coach at UMass Boston in 2018.
+Kristina Baugh returns for her fifth season as head women's basketball coach at UMass Boston in 2018.

 Baugh put together a master class in coaching during the 2017-18 season, as she led one of the youngest teams in the nation to a 25-4 record.
 The third-year head coach led an 18-woman roster that featured 13 freshman and 15 total new faces.
 UMass Boston set new program records for wins (25), conference wins (12), winning streak (13) and highest-ever finish in conference play (second).